 You will also want to include information about your archive, addressed to your audience, describing your selection principles and explaining how to navigate your site.
 In our explorations this semester, you have frequently remarked how important it is for web resources to include contextual information (and how frustrating it is when they don’t)—this is your opportunity to create a resource that successfully contextualizes the material it includes.
 Your archival site should: clearly identify your principles of selection, articulate how your collection helps to remediate the exclusion of marginalized materials from existing archives, and provide information on site navigation.You should also write a 500 to 800 word reflection, articulating your strategies in compiling your archive, what you see as the successes and limitations of your archive, what you might do if you had more time to work on your archive, and what you learned from building it.

-There is ample documentation on publishing with CERES Toolkit (see below); we will also have the assistance of a Digital Scholarship Group Research Assistant during this unit and we will have plenty of time in class to workshop these archival projects.
+There is ample documentation on publishing with CERES Toolkit (see below); we will also have the assistance of Digital Scholarship Group staff during this unit and we will have plenty of time in class to workshop these archival projects.

 The deadline for this project is Thursday, December 13; please “publish” your archival site and email your reflection to us by the end of the day (before midnight).
-We will have a final class party on December 10, during which you’ll be able to present your archive to the class and invited guests.
+We will have a final class party during our final exam time of 8am–10am Tuesday December 11 in Snell 003, during which you’ll be able to present your archive to the class and invited guests.

 Students who wish to take on larger archival projects can choose to work in small groups for this project.